Channels — single-channel detail #

 Descriptor card #

-Below the header, a card summarises the channel's static metadata: the data type, units, the instrument role it belongs to (when set), and the first-seen timestamp.
-Sample-shape fields beyond the basics appear as well when present in the descriptor.
+Below the header, a card summarises the channel's static metadata: the data type, units, the instrument role and resource it belongs to (when set), and the first-seen timestamp.
+Any recorded attributes appear below when present.

 Filters #